Astrophotography: Andromeda Galaxy

 Here is an image of the Andromeda galaxy.

-Image created using a Canon 6DMarkII camera at a focal length of 300mm, f/5.6, ISO 3200.
-A total of 30 images each of 120 seconds exposure were captured and stacked.
+Image created using an astro-modified Canon 80D camera at a focal length of 345mm (552mm equivalent), f/6.3, ISO 800.
+Two sets of images — 117 each of 120 seconds and 236 each of 15 seconds of exposure were captured and stacked.

 To understand where to look in the night sky to find the Andromeda galaxy, let us start with our own galaxy, the Milky Way.